wishihab/WeDefend/README.md

 If you found a software like this you can contact me : alwishihab05@gmail.com

-Open Source Code but please don't forget to put original comment my githublink
+This Code from Open Source Code but please don't forget to put original comment my githublink.
+The Icon original file is Health-care-data-security-icon.png